 Typically, there are seven Club Competitions per year: six Competition Rounds, and an End of Year Competition.

 The club may also be invited and elect to participate in multiple inter-club competitions throughout the year.
-At last revision our club participates in three inter-club competitions: Knox Monochrome Inter-club, Camberwell Inter-club, and the VAPS Annual Competition.
+At last revision our club participates in two inter-club competitions: Knox Monochrome Inter-club and the VAPS Annual Competition.

 Members of Williamstown Camera Club participate in competitions in grades.
 We run two grades at Williamstown Camera Club: